WorldCereal/worldcereal-documentation/usage/processing_api.md

 ```

-This call will return 202 if successfull.
+This call will return 202 if successfully.
 Now you can use other parts of the API to monitor the job,
 request logs, result metadata or data itself.

+## Cost estimate

+The cost of a run for a 20x20km should be around 100 credits, but may fluctuate by up to 20 credits depending on the input data
+available in the processing area.
+Please report unexpected fluctuations, as this may indicate a problem with the processing.